-Intercooler cools the air compressed by the turbo/supercharger reducing the temperature andf increasing the density of the air supplied to the engine.
+The intercooler cools the air compressed by the turbo/supercharger.
+Thus, reducing the temperature and increasing the density of the air supplied to the engine.

 How does it work?

-The best placement for an air to air is in the at the front of the vehicle.
+The best placement for an air to air is at the front of the vehicle.
 The “front-mount” is considered to be the most effective placement.

-When the engine layout, or type of the vehicle do not permit the “front-mount” placement, an intercooler can be mounted on top of the engine, or even on its side, but these are not considered as effective as the air flow is not as good and the intercooler can suffer from heat soak from the engine when the external airflow drops.
+When the engine layout or type of the vehicle do not permit the “front-mount” placement, the intercooler can be mounted on top of the engine or even on its side.
 These placements will often require additional air ducts or scoops to route the air directly into the intercooler.
+However, these are not considered practical.
+This is because the airflow is not as effective.
+Thus, the intercooler can suffer from heat soak from the engine when the external airflow drops.

-The air to water can be mounted anywhere in the engine bay, as long as it’s radiator is mounted in a position with good airflow, and or with a thermo fan attached to it.
+The air to water can be mounted anywhere in the engine bay as long as the radiator is mounted in a position with good airflow or a Thermo fan attached to it.